Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 Monitoring includes any periodic test or measurement which helps confirm the effectiveness of controls.
 Under COSHH, monitoring is necessary when:

 In accordance with the COSHH ACOP, monitoring is normally necessary where there is potential for exposure to carcinogenic compounds.
-HSE publication, Biological monitoring in the workplace: A guide to its practical application to chemical exposure, provides further information.
+The HSE publication, Biological monitoring in the workplace, provides further information.

-- feedback and advice to employers following employee health assessments, eg pre-employment, following sickness absence, or rehabilitation and return to work and
+- feedback and advice to employers following employee health assessments, for example pre-employment, following sickness absence, or rehabilitation and return to work

 - employee information and training in the health aspects of their work